 Headless CMS for eCommerce Apps

-In 2017, mobile commerce accounted for 34.5 percent of total eCommerce sales.
-This figure is expected to grow to 54 percent by 2021, according to a report by Marketing Retail.
-Whatsmore, it is expected that voice commerce sales will reach $40 billion by 2022, up from $1.8 billion in 2017, according to OC&C Strategy Consultants — a steep rise, to say the least.
+In 2021, mobile commerce accounted for 54 percent of total eCommerce sales..
+What’s more, it is expected that voice commerce sales will reach $40 billion by 2022, up from $1.8 billion in 2017, according to OC&C Strategy Consultants — a steep rise, to say the least.

-This all supports the notion that a headless CMS is not just suitable for a mobile commerce app, but it is also ideal for voice commerce apps.
+This all supports the notion that a headless CMS is not only suitable as an eCommerce platform but also as a mobile commerce app builder, but it is also ideal for voice commerce apps.
 With a headless platform, brands can create and house content that can be distributed to mobile apps for eCommerce, as well as to Alexa Skills or other voice experiences.

 To make a successful eCommerce mobile app, it’s important to never view your app as a separate entity to your website or storefront.
 You need to aim to deliver a seamless, omnichannel experience between the app and all the other touchpoints — and again, a headless solution, which houses all your content, is the perfect way to achieve that.